BYOB: Build Your Own Bible!

 Study Bible Articles:

-It really depends on what they’re about.
+No. It really depends on what they’re about.
 I’m not a fan of pieces that give a heavy theological slant on things, even if they are mostly correct, such as the NLT Life Application Study Bible does.
 Please don’t give me a theologian’s or pastor’s opinion in a piece he’s written in the sidebar; let me read the actual Word of God and uncover that for myself.

 I’m not super-picky.
 I’m not a huge note-taker in my Bibles, so as long as it’s large enough so that I can write a few brief points I’m happy.

+Yes.
 Sure, leave them in.
 For those of you who may not know what I’m referring to, these are the brief sentences written by translators to describe a big chunk of passage that follows it, such as “Jesus Enters Jerusalem,” and are not part of the original Hebrew or Greek manuscripts of the Bible.

 Words of Christ in Red?